7-USH/Heart-Rate-API/README.md

 # Heart Rate API

-Heart-Rate-Api helps to estimate heart rate using PPG data from mobile camera.
+A simple API to estimate heart rate using PPG data from mobile camera.

 ## Use